eth-easl/orion/README.md

 # Orion

 Orion is a fine-grained scheduler for interference-free GPU sharing across ML workloads.
+It is based on our EuroSys'24 paper "Orion: Interference-aware, Fine-grained GPU Sharing for ML Applications".

 ## Table of Contents
 - [Introduction](#introduction)